 Dealing with the Diagnosis

 Once you’ve gotten a sleep apnea diagnosis, you may find yourself buying a CPAP machine or searching for the best app to monitor sleep apnea.
-These are just some of your options.
+These are just some of the typical options.
+Your doctor will help you in selecting the best treatment options for how severe things are for you right now as well as a plan to monitor things as the natural trajectory is for things to worsen.

-At Optimal Circadian Health, we firmly believe no one should have to suffer because of their sleep apnea and that there is hope for finding relief.
-We often recommend addressing the root of the issue.
-This can mean implementing new breathing exercises or making key lifestyle changes like improving sleep hygiene or weight loss.
+At Optimal Circadian Health, we believe no one should have to suffer because of their sleep apnea and that in addition to what they’re working on with their doctor, there are more opportunities to support easier breathing and sleep.
+This can mean implementing new breathing exercises or strengthening natural circadian rhythms.

-Our book, Sleep Apnea Solution, comes with insight you may find useful on your sleep apnea journey, including breathing routines, nutrition tips, sleep advice, and more.
-It’s our goal to help you find a way to sleep soundly!
+Our book, Sleep Apnea Solution, comes with insight you may find useful on your sleep apnea journey, including breathing routines, nutrition information, tips for refreshing sleep, and more.
+It’s our goal to help you find ways to sleep soundly!